GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Introduction

 Our algorithmic approach to solving the gyrokinetic system is based in pseudo-spectral methods.
-There is a long history of the use of Fourier pseudo-spectral methods in turbulence simulations to discretize the configuration space, especially in flux-tube gyrokinetic codes like GS2 \citep{kotschenreuther1995comparison,Dorland2000electron}, (non-global) GENE \citep{jenko2001nonlinear}, CGYRO \citep{Candy2003}, and stella \citep{Barnes2019}.
+There is a long history of the use of Fourier pseudo-spectral methods in turbulence simulations to discretize the configuration space, especially in flux-tube gyrokinetic codes like GS2 \citep{kotschenreuther1995,dorland2000}, (non-global) GENE \citep{jenko2001}, CGYRO \citep{Candy2016}, and stella \citep{Barnes2019}.
 These methods have the advantage of spectrally-accurate evaluation of derivatives.
 Building on this, we have developed a pseudo-spectral formulation for discretizing the velocity space in the gyrokinetic system using a Laguerre-Hermite spectral basis \citep{Mandell2018}.
-Projecting the gyrokinetic distribution function onto this basis produces spectral modes that correspond to (gyro)fluid moment quantities (like density, parallel momentum, etc.), so that projection of the gyrokinetic equation corresponds to a gyrofluid system with arbitrarily many moments.
-In the lowest-resolution limit the model retains critical conservation laws (density, momentum, energy, and free energy) and corresponds precisely to the well-established gyrofluid models of \citet{Dorland1993,Beer1996,Snyder2001} when their fluid closures are employed.
-At moderate velocity-space resolution, one can use Landau-fluid methods like those of \citet{Hammett1990} or ``hyper-collisions'' to close the moment hierarchy.
-At high velocity-space resolution the model corresponds directly to conventional gyrokinetic Eulerian models.
+Projecting the {(perturbed)} gyrokinetic distribution function onto this basis produces spectral modes that correspond to (gyro)fluid moment quantities (like density, parallel momentum, etc.), so that projection of the gyrokinetic equation corresponds to a gyrofluid system with arbitrarily many moments.
+In the lowest-resolution limit the model retains critical conservation laws (density, momentum, energy, and free energy) and corresponds precisely to the well-established gyrofluid models of \citet{Dorland1993,Beer1996,Snyder2001} { when their Landau-fluid closures are employed \citep{Hammett1990,Beer1996}.
+At moderate velocity-space resolution, one can extend the Landau-fluid closure approach to accommodate more moments \citep{Smith1997}} or use ``hyper-collisions'' to close the moment hierarchy.
+At high velocity-space resolution, the model { can retain a similar number of degrees of freedom as typically used in} conventional gyrokinetic Eulerian models.
 A key advantage of our approach is therefore the flexibility to interpolate between these limits, depending on the desired balance of accuracy and speed for a particular calculation.
-Our Fourier-Laguerre-Hermite pseudo-spectral algorithm is also a good fit for modern GPU computing: the algorithm relies heavily on fast transform methods that are well-optimized on GPUs, and the memory requirements of spectral algorithms are low enough to fit a problem onto one or a few GPUs.
-Additionally, similar work on Laguerre-Hermite spectral methods for gyrokinetics by \citet{Frei2020,Frei2021,Frei2022,Hoffmann2022} has shown promising results, especially with regards to the convergence properties of the Laguerre-Hermite basis (albeit with more focus on the accuracy of the collision model than in our design-centric approach).
+Additionally, our Fourier-Laguerre-Hermite pseudo-spectral algorithm is a good fit for modern GPU computing: the algorithm relies heavily on fast transform methods that are well-optimized on GPUs, and the memory requirements of spectral algorithms are low enough to fit a problem onto one or a few GPUs. { Several gyrokinetic codes have been ported to GPUs in recent years to target modern heterogeneous computing platforms \citep{Madduri2011,DAzevedo2018,Sfiligoi2018,Belli2022,Germaschewski2021,Ohana2021}.}